 By being intentional, and creating a daily gratitude habit of being thankful, you will feel happier, more excited and more motivated.

 A gratitude mindset can change your life.
-By expressing more gratitude and appreciation you are focused on what you have rather than what you don’t have.
+Expressing thankfulness, gratitude and appreciation you are focused on what you have rather than what you don’t have.

 People who regularly practice gratitude are happier and experience more positive progress in their business and life.